 The potting of material you buy is not always soil, most are potting mixtures.
 This is a combination of peat, pine bark, and Vermiculite or perlite.

 There are potting soils for sale which tend to be much cheaper.
 You can also use “dirt” from outside.
-The soil and dirt need to be adjusted to work with your container plants.
+BUT soil and dirt need to be adjusted to work with your container plants.

 So let go over some quick tips for indoor potting soil: dos and don’ts that will make you soil healthy and your plants thrive.